-- File menu: Import and Export of MIKE HYDRO model data - Tools menu: Cross sections processing tools and Load calculator
+- Import and Export of MIKE HYDRO model data - Cross sections processing tools

-16.1 File: Import and Export of MIKE HYDRO data
+16.1 Import and Export of MIKE HYDRO data

 MIKE HYDRO includes import and export features for model data components.
-The import and export option is activated from the main menu bar selecting either Import or Export from the File menu.
+The import and export options are available from the Tools tab in the ribbon.

-16.1.1 Import

-Import from Shapefile
+16.1.1 Import from Shapefile

-MIKE HYDRO include a comprehensive shapefile conversion feature, enabling import of most georeferenced model objects stored in Shapefiles in to a MIKE HYDRO model.
+MIKE HYDRO includes a comprehensive shapefile conversion feature, enabling import of most georeferenced model objects stored in Shapefiles into a MIKE HYDRO model.